OMR2K/15112-Project/README.md

 # Project Description:
 - Project is called "Coinlecter"
-- This project is a game where it has 4 different levels, a hub, a how to play level, and a shop where you can buy a lot of different items, such as, health, double jump, invincibility power up, and different types of masks.
+- This project is a game.
+It has 4 different levels, a hub, a how to play level, and a shop where you can buy a lot of different items, such as, health, double jump, invincibility power up, and different types of masks.
 You can collect coins by completing the different levels.
 Once you finish all 4 levels, you win the game.
 And if your HP drops to 0, you loose the game and you have to start from the beginning.

 # How to run the project:
-- Just download all the files/images/sounds, then run the "main.py" file
+- Download all the files/images/sounds, then run the "main.py" file

 # How to install and needed libraries:
-- Only library needed is Pygame, which can be downloaded by following this...
+- Only external library needed to run the project is Pygame.
+You can download Pygame by following this:
 	- Windows: https://qwewy.gitbooks.io/pygame-module-manual/installation/windows.html
 	- Mac: https://qwewy.gitbooks.io/pygame-module-manual/installation/os-x.html